-Interests include: women’s rights and health, gender violence, local government issues including universal credit, housing and council funding, the justice system, trolling, and digital trends & culture.
+Specialist interests include women’s rights and health; gender violence; issues affecting young people across the world; UK local government issues including universal credit, housing and council funding; trolling and digital trends & culture.

 Public speaker at TED (TED Global Summit, Banff, June 2016) and TEDx (TEDx Thessaloniki, April 2016), Clear Lines Festival (2015), Lughnasa International Friel Festival (2015), Women of the World Cambridge (2016), Evening Standard Young Progress Makers Festival (2017), Heresy Consulting (2017 and 2018) - 'Moral Courage and Business Leadership' and ‘The Bystander Effect’, University of Chicago (May 2017).